HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/REPRODUCIBILITY.md

 7. Store normalized `float32` epochs.
 8. Create the stratified 80/20 epoch split with seed 2025.

 Normalization is intentionally fitted before the split to reproduce the order described by the article.
-This exposes evaluation-distribution summary statistics to training and is not a leakage-free protocol.
 The choice is documented, tested, and must not be confused with a train-only normalization benchmark.

 ## Split identity